Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

 You can find the gold masks of various pharaohs, including King Tutankhamun’s.
 There are also statues, tiles, and plates, unearthed from inside the pyramids’ multiple chambers.

 This ancient river that powered the starting foundation of the ancient civilization is now open to tourists.
 The Nile River remains a popular tourist attraction in Cairo.

-There are many fun things to do in the Nile River—cruising, kayaking, bungee jumping, swimming, white rafting, etc. These were certainly not activities the ancient Egyptians enjoyed during their time, but the amount of fun is definitely the same.
+There are many fun things on the Nile River—cruising, kayaking, bungee jumping, swimming, white rafting, etc. These were certainly not activities the ancient Egyptians enjoyed during their time, but the fun is definitely the same.

 Our suggestion is to book tours and activities with a trusted company before landing in Egypt.